fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 ### Plugins

-Gradle Plugin system is great, because it allows you to automate project setup of your app for production, e.g. signing, API keys, localisation and everything specific to your business.
+Gradle Plugin system is great, because it allows you to automate project setup of your app for production, e.g. signing, API keys, localization and everything specific to your business.
 However, Gradle provides a lot of different ways to setup these things, thus devs often abuse these features, which leads to tedious scripts that are hard to maintain.

 Best way to add some additional steps into your build is using plugins.
 In Gradle terms, plugin is a collection of tasks.
 You can define tasks' dependencies (e.g. in what order they should run) and tasks themselves via Java, Groovy or Kotlin code.
 Tasks will be run in the specified order when you apply your plugin to the needed module, e.g. `app` in case of Android.
 As a bonus, you will get syntax highlighting and ability to write tests for your build logic.